 Her most recent book is Media Experiences (Routledge 2018).
 Other books include Reality TV: Key Ideas (Routledge 2015), Paranormal Media (Routledge 2011), Restyling Factual TV (2007), Reality TV (2005), The Television Studies Reader (with Robert C Allen 2003), TV Living (with David Gauntlett 1999), and Shocking Entertainment (1997).
 Her next books are The Routledge Handbook of Mobile Socialities (with Maren Hartmann and Magnus Andersson, Routledge 2021), Roaming Audiences (Routledge 2022), and Media Engagement: Key Ideas (with Peter Dahlgren, Routledge 2022).

 She was Research Director of the School of Media, Arts and Design at the University of Westminster and managed the submissions with colleagues in media, art and design, and music to the Research Assessment Exercise 2008 which resulted in the No 1 ranking for media in Britain and the No 1 ranking for art in London.
 She has served on the Danish Research Council, The Swedish Research Council, Finnish Research Council, Arts and Humanities Research Council Knowledge Transfer Panel, and has been an Executive Board Member of the European Communication Research and Education Association (ECREA), and the Media, Communication and Cultural Studies Association (MeCCSA).
 She is currently co chair of the Audiences Section of the International Association of Media and Communications Research (IAMCR).

 Recent projects include Mobile Socialities, an international network of scholars working at the intersections of mobilities and mobile communications research, with Professor Maren Hartmann (Berlin University of the Arts), and Dr Magnus Andersson (Lund University).
-Other projects included Media Experiences, a big picture project that pieces together the puzzle that is being an audience today.
-A broad research question includes how do producers create experiences and how do audiences actually engage with these experiences?
-The project is funded by the Marianne and Marcus Wallenberg Foundation (6.3 million Swedish Kroner), in collaboration with production company Endemol Shine, and includes a team of eight people from assistants to post doctoral researchers, consultants and experts working over a period of three years (2013-2016).
+Other projects included Media Experiences, a big picture project that pieced together the puzzle of being an audience today.
+A broad research question included how do producers create media experiences and how do audiences actually engage with these experiences?
+The project was funded by the Marianne and Marcus Wallenberg Foundation (6.3 million Swedish Kroner), in collaboration with production company Endemol Shine, and included a team of eight people from assistants to post doctoral researchers, consultants and experts working over a period of three years (2013-2016).

 Recent research outputs